open-stage/blender-dmx-web/content/docs/ArtNet.md

 ---
 > Art-Net universes are enumerated from 0, so first Art-Net universe is 0

+You must have at least one Universe set to Art-Net, to be able to enable it.
+When enabling Art-Net, ideally, do not change the IP address settings and leave it at the default 0.0.0.0 .

 ### Enabling Art-Net

-Ideally, do not change the IP address settings and leave it at the default 0.0.0.0 .

 Create Universe, set it to Art-Net, enable Art-Net Input: